England Fans Urged Not To Fly To Rome For Euro 2020 Quarter-final - UrduPoint

 England Fans Urged Not To Fly To Rome For Euro 2020 Quarter-final

-England fans have been urged not to travel to Rome for their side's Euro 2020 quarter-final against Ukraine on Saturday as coronavirus restrictions mean even those with tickets cannot use them
+England fans are being urged not to travel to Rome for their side's Euro 2020 quarter-final against Ukraine on Saturday as coronavirus restrictions mean even those with tickets cannot use them

-London, (APP - UrduPoint / Pakistan Point News - 30th Jun, 2021 ) :England fans have been urged not to travel to Rome for their side's Euro 2020 quarter-final against Ukraine on Saturday as coronavirus restrictions mean even those with tickets cannot use them.
+London, (APP - UrduPoint / Pakistan Point News - 30th Jun, 2021 ) :England fans are being urged not to travel to Rome for their side's Euro 2020 quarter-final against Ukraine on Saturday as coronavirus restrictions mean even those with tickets cannot use them.

 Tuesday's 2-0 win over Germany at a raucous Wembley propelled Gareth Southgate's men into the last eight of the Covid-delayed European Championship.